adnanali17official/react-table-lite/README.md

-defaultCheckedKey | String | Key in JSON data object to 'check' the row. disableCheckedKey | String | Key in JSON data object to disable selection of that row. renderView | JSON | Custom JSX and className in JSON Object to render custom 'view' action button className required for onClick event binding. renderEdit | JSON | Custom JSX and className in JSON Object to render custom 'view' action button className required for onClick event binding. renderDelete | JSON | Custom JSX and className in JSON Object to render custom 'view' action button className required for onClick event binding. onRowDelete | callback | Callback function on row delete onRowEdit   | callback | Callback function on row edit onRowView   | callback | Callback function on row view
+defaultCheckedKey | String | Key in JSON data object to 'check' the row. disableCheckedKey | String | Key in JSON data object to disable selection of that row. renderView | JSON | Custom JSX and className in JSON Object to render custom 'view' action button className required for onClick event binding. renderEdit | JSON | Custom JSX and className in JSON Object to render custom 'edit' action button className required for onClick event binding. renderDelete | JSON | Custom JSX and className in JSON Object to render custom 'delete' action button className required for onClick event binding. onRowDelete | callback | Callback function on row delete onRowEdit   | callback | Callback function on row edit onRowView   | callback | Callback function on row view